Discover Slovakia : Environment

 Air quality, waste: can do better

-Slovakia ranks among the worst performers in Europe in terms of air quality.
-In 2018, citizens, the environmental associations EPTA, ClientEarth, VIA IURIS and the bicycle support association Cyclokoalicia took legal action against the city of Bratislava because air quality measurements regularly exceeded national and European standards.
-It was ordered by the regional court to improve.
-Low-emission zones may soon be established in parts of the city.
-In any case, soft mobility is developing: shared bicycles have been deployed in the capital.
-On the waste management side, too, there is room for improvement.
-In 2018, the European Court of Justice condemned Slovakia for delays in implementing EU law on waste landfill.
+Slovakia ranks among Europe's worst performers in terms of air quality.
+In 2018, citizens, environmental associations EPTA, ClientEarth, VIA IURIS and cycling support association Cyclokoalicia took legal action against the city of Bratislava, as air quality measurements regularly exceeded national and European standards.
+The regional court ordered the city to improve.
+Low-emission zones may soon be introduced in certain parts of the city.
+In any case, soft mobility is on the increase: shared bikes have been deployed in the capital.
+On the waste management front, too, there's room for improvement.
+In 2018, the Court of Justice of the European Union condemned Slovakia for its delay in implementing EU law on the landfilling of waste.

-Zuzana Čaputov, who was elected president in March 2019, has also made a name for herself as a lawyer, working alongside the VIA IURIS association, against the creation of a huge landfill in Pezinok, on the outskirts of Bratislava.
-A victorious fight that led to the cancellation of the landfill's construction permit in 2013.
+Zuzana Čaputov, who will be elected president in March 2019, has made a name for herself for having fought, as a lawyer, alongside the VIA IURIS association, against the creation of a huge landfill in Pezinok, on the outskirts of Bratislava.
+A victorious battle that led to the cancellation of the landfill's building permit in 2013.

 On the way to change?